jzheng2017/OS_assignment2/project/documentation/report.md

 In this chapter the design of our implementation will be discussed.

 ### Synchronized vector
 We have decided to create a special "wrapper" class `synchronized_vector`, where all the read/write operations can be performed on a `vector`.
-As the name says the operations performed on this vector are guaranteed to be thread safe.
+As the name says, the operations performed on this vector are guaranteed to be thread safe.
 This class uses a technique called generics which allows us to reuse this `synchronized_vector` class for different types.
 This is obviously very convenient as it allows us to use this `synchronized_vector` for both the buffer (containing integer values) and the logger (containing string values).
 This also allows us to guarantee consistent behavior across all vectors used, and most important of all, thread safety.

 ### Mutexes
 In our solution we use three mutexes: `m_no_readers`, `m_readers` and `m_worker_queue` respectively.